GrayHatGuy/picopasco/readme.md

 - ### power
   * #### specifications
     * quiescent (sensor only) - 0.25 watt
-    * maximum (All valves open with sensors) - 4.00 watts
+    * maximum (all valves open with sensors scanning) - 4.00 watts* _*operation limited to 1 pump at a time with relay triggering 1.75 watts_
   * #### requirements
     * ##### supply
       * **on grid:** ac to 5 volts transformer 5 watts